 (c) LTCR MW (total LTCR MW selected from a source Settlement Location cannot exceed the source candidate available LTCR MW as previously determined under Section 7.2.2 or Section 7.2.3. less previously awarded LTCRs plus surrendered LTCRs);

-(4) All selected LTCRs are automatically awarded .
+(4) All LTCRs selected in accordance with Section 7.2.4(3) are automatically awarded; and

+(5) All awarded LTCRs are directly converted to TCRs prior to the annual ARR allocation for the current allocation year.

 7.3.3 Annual Auction Revenue Right Awards

 A Simultaneous Feasibility Test is performed in each round of the ARR allocation to determine the amount of nominated ARRs to be awarded.
 The Simultaneous Feasibility Test is performed using the most current Network Model including planned transmission outages for the corresponding ARR allocation period.
 For the Simultaneous Feasibility Test, a nominated candidate ARR is modeled as a generation injection at the source and a corresponding load withdrawal at the sink.
-All awarded LTCRs are modeled as fixed injections and withdrawals and are aoutmatically awarded as ARRs.
+All directly converted TCRs from awarded LTCRs are modeled as fixed injections and withdrawals.

 If the nominated candidate ARRs are not feasible, the amount of nominated candidate ARRs to be awarded will be reduced using a weighted least squares method.
 The weighted least squares method minimizes the sum of the squared deviations between the actual ARR amounts and the nominated ARR amounts, weighted by the reciprocal of the nominated ARR amounts, which results in a higher percentage ARR reduction for those nominations having the greatest impact on the constraints.
 ARR reductions associated with nominations that have an equal impact on the constraints are reduced by the same percentage.